panrg/draft-dawkins-panrg-what-not-to-do/draft-irtf-panrg-what-not-to-do.md

 Before methods are widely deployed to use this method, there could be no incentive for an endpoint to set the field.

-* Operational support in network devices:
+* Operational support in network nodes:

-A benefit can only be realized when a network device along the path also uses this information to inform its decisions.
+A benefit can only be realized when a network node along the path also uses this information to inform its decisions.
 Network equipment (routers and/or middleboxes) need to include appropriate support so they can utilize the field when making decisions about how to classify flows, or to inform forwarding choices.
-Use of any optional feature in a network device also requires corresponding updates to operational procedures, and therefore is normally only introduced when the cost can be justified.
+Use of any optional feature in a network node also requires corresponding updates to operational procedures, and therefore is normally only introduced when the cost can be justified.

 A benefit from utilizing the flow label is expected to be increased quality of experience for applications - but this comes at some operational cost to an operator, and requires endpoints to set the field.